TimoWilhelm/cloudflare-asset-worker/workers/asset-service/README.md

 # Asset Service Worker

 The Asset Service worker is an RPC service that handles all static asset storage and serving for the platform.
-It's called by the orchestrator worker via Cloudflare Service Bindings.
+It's called by the router worker via Cloudflare Service Bindings.

 ## Architecture